lpmi-13/veilid-terraform-linode/README.md

 Linode doesn't have a free tier, but it's still very cheap compared to the big 3 (AWS/GCP/Azure), so if you wanna run some veilid nodes on the cheap in the lesser cloud, you've come to the right place!

+## Cost

 The nanodes will cost you about $5/month.
+In addition, because Linode doesn't currently charge for a single IPv4 address, we run these in dual-stack mode (IPv4/IPv6) by default.

 ## Setting up the node(s)